Chrom3D/Chrom3D/README.md

 ## Test the installation by running a test simulation
-To make sure that Chrom3D is working properly on your machine, run your first simulation using following command:
+To make sure that Chrom3D is working properly on your machine:

 `./Chrom3D --version`